Andrey Vlasov: Capture by Soviet forces, trial, and execution

 Vlasov's division, commanded by General Sergei Bunyachenko, was captured 40 km southeast of Plzeň by the Soviet 25th Tank Corps, after their attempt to surrender to US troops was rejected.
 Captain M. I. Yakushev of the 162nd Tank Brigade had Vlasov dragged out of his car, put on a tank and driven straight to the Soviet 13th Army HQ.
 Vlasov was then transported from the 13th Army HQ to Marshal Ivan Konev's command post in Dresden, and from there sent immediately to Moscow.

 Vlasov was confined in Lubyanka prison where he was interrogated.
-A secret trial was held, beginning on 30 July 1946 and was presided over by Viktor Abakumov who sentenced him and eleven other senior officers from his army to death for high treason.
+A closed trial was held, beginning on 30 July 1946 and was presided over by Viktor Abakumov who sentenced him and eleven other senior officers from his army to death for high treason.
 Vlasov was executed by hanging on 1 August 1946.
 His execution was among the last death sentences in the Soviet Union carried out by hanging, after which executions were conducted only by shooting.